BC Small & Medium Business

 - Go through your expenses line by line — this should be on the top of your todo list.

-- If you are going to burn through all your cash in the next 90 days — you have to be ruthless about this.
+- If you are at risk burning through all your cash — you have to be ruthless about this.
 You will need access to cash resources to reboot your company along with the economy.

 - ask your landlord for a break on the rent — the property tax due date in BC is extended to Oct 1st, 2020, there are also new property tax breaks that are expected to achieve an average of 25% reduction in the total property tax bill, (a 700 Million Dollar tax break for commercial landlords) this is a good video to watch before you approach your landlord,